Functions

 POW(expr1, expr2)

-Function Description: Returns expr1 raised to the power of expr2.
+Function Description: Gets the power of expr1 raised to the exponent expr2.

 Applicable Data Types: Numeric types.